compadrejunior/typescript-course/Chapter-02/README.md

 let myName: string = 'Alice';
 ```

+> [!TIP]
+>
-> ℹ️ **Note**: TypeScript doesn’t use “types on the left”-style declarations
+> TypeScript doesn’t use “types on the left”-style declarations like int x =
-> like int x = 0; Type annotations will always go after the thing being typed.
+> 0; Type annotations will always go after the thing being typed.

 In most cases, though, this isn’t needed.
 Wherever possible, TypeScript tries to
 automatically *infer* the types in your code.
 For example, the type of a